DasAng/paraworld/docs/version1.6.0/main.md

 - **logger** - an instance of class [TaskLogger](api.md#class-tasklogger).
 This object can be used to log information and will be shown in the console.
 - **world** - an instance of class [World](api.md#class-world).
 The **World** class is an immutable key/value store that can be shared across features, scenarios and steps.
 It encompasses all shared variables across the entire application.
 We will show its usage later on.
 - **match** - an instance of class [Match](https://docs.python.org/3/library/re.html#match-objects).
 This object holds the result of the matched regular expression and can for example be used to extract capturing groups from the regular expression.
 We will show its usage later on.
+- **context** - an instance of class [ScenarioScope](api.md#class-scenarioscope).
+This objects can be used to store and retrieve custom data available throughout the current scenario only.

 So now that we have implemented the step definition let's make sure our test knows about the definition and re-run the feature file.